 If you’re wondering what it takes to curate the very best clothes from catwalks and up-and-coming labels across the globe, Elizabeth has been at home for just 20 days this year.
-Born in Hong Kong, she has spent most of her career in New York, most notably as couture buyer of Bergdorf Goodman for 14 years, before joining NET-A-PORTER two years ago.
+Born in Hong Kong, she has spent most of her career in New York, most notably as couture buyer of Bergdorf Goodman for 14 years, before joining NET-A-PORTER and most recently MATCHESFASHION.
 She’s based in London, but is constantly jumping on planes to find the designers and key pieces we’re destined to live our lives in next season and beyond.
 By her own admission, it’s a dream job.
-And what we love about NET-A-PORTER’s offering under her thoughtful gaze, is her focus on selling clothes that are wearable in the most modern way.
+And what we love about her is her focus on selling clothes that are wearable in the most modern way.

 “The way I keep my clothes might seem quite mad – they literally fill every closet in our house.
 But there is a method to my madness.
 I store items by classification, and the most-worn pieces are in the cupboard closest to my bedroom and easiest to access.
 The least-used items, including seasonal holiday pieces, are furthest away.”